replaceitem/carpet-discarpet/docs/pages/functions/values/role-from-id.md

 ### `dc_role_from_id(id)`

-Gets a role from the specified ID.
+Gets the role from the specified ID.

 ### {input:}